Bayt-al-Hikmah/Django/Workshop4/Workshop4.md

 - Upload and manage files efficiently
 - Work with settings files and project configuration
+- Understand middleware and learn how to create custom middleware
 - Implement testing and unit tests to ensure code quality
 ## Upload and Manage Files Efficiently
 ### Introduction